GiftDire/GiftDire/README.md

 - :zap: In my free time, I listen to podcasts while working on my pending projects.
 It gives me the best feeling you could ever ask for in the afternoon, especially with the lights off hmmm ☺️☺️.

-- :mailbox:Reach out to my Linkin-profile: <a href="https://www.linkedin.com/in/odirile-dire-20144a239/">
+- :mailbox:If you wanna reach out, lets connect via Linked-in : <a href="https://www.linkedin.com/in/odirile-dire-20144a239/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>